 - Limited functionality for iPhone users

-- The pedometer is inaccurate and it doesn’t have a heart rate monitor so it’s not built for fitness-conscious customers.
+- Pedometer is inaccurate and it doesn’t have a heart rate monitor so it’s not built for fitness-conscious customers.

 What We Liked